by Ron Kurtus (revised 11 June 2019)

 Relates to Newton's Laws

-The concept of an inertial force comes from Newton's Laws of Motion, which state:
+The concept of an inertial force comes from Newton's Laws of Motion, which can be stated as:

-I. Every object in a state of uniform motion tends to remain in that state of motion unless an external force is applied to it (Law of Inertia).
+I. Every object in a state of uniform motion—including being stationary—tends to remain in that state of motion unless an external force is applied to it (Law of Inertia).

 II.
-The relationship between an object's mass m, its acceleration a, and the applied force F is: F = ma.
+The relationship between an object's mass m, its acceleration a, and the applied or external force F is: F = ma.

 III.
-If a force is applied to an object, there is an equal and opposite reaction (Action-Reaction Law).
+If a force is applied to an object, there is an apparent equal and opposite reaction or resistance (Action-Reaction Law).

 That equal and opposite reaction is called the inertial force.
-It is equal to −F = ma.
+It is a factious or pseudo force equal to −F = ma.

 What that means is that there is no such thing as a unidirectional force or a force that acts on only one object.
 There must always be two objects involved, acting on each other.
 One object acts on the other, while the second resists the action of the first.